illyak/DAQ_CLASS/Pocket_Computers_Compare.md

         - A tough call, nothing wrong, it would work too
     - Cons:
         - Needs USB 3.0 power to run tethered
-        - Uses a Broadcom multimedia processor which is intended for entertainment.
+        - Uses a Broadcom communications processor which is intended for switches and routers.
             - *Doesn't mean it is lacking performance though*
-        - Target audience is school kids, look at the starter guide
+        - Target audience is school kids, as reflected in the starter guide
             - Nothing wrong with that per se, it still is very capable
         - It is a proprietary design
 - ***PYNQ - Xilinx FPGA***